AUTHOR: Dr. Zainab Alwani

 Muslim women work diligently on promoting social justice in all levels.
 They were actively engaged in the process of socioeconomic development of their societies.
 They became pioneers in establishing many social, educational and even political programs and institutions including schools, orphanages, hospitals, libraries, and other critical institutions.
 With this understanding, women became the conscience of society, to pinpoint what plagues the community and help in providing valuable solutions.

-In conclusion, cooperation and complementary gender relationships leads to the fulfillment of humankind’s mission on earth: the healthy partnership wilayyah between men and women as khalifs/vicegerents, stewards or God-agents on this earth.
+In conclusion, cooperation and complementary gender relationships leads to the fulfillment of humankind’s mission on earth: the healthy partnership wilayyah13 between men and women as khalifs14/vicegerents, stewards or God-agents on this earth.
 This mission should be maintained and enforced to help cleanse society from corruption and drive it towards peacefulness and purity.

-The concept of Ibadah has been beautifully explained by many traditional and contemporary scholars, such as: Ibn Tyamiah, Ibn Alqyam al Jawzyyah, and many others.
+- The concept of Ibadah has been beautifully explained by many traditional and contemporary scholars, such as: Ibn Taymiyyah, Ibn al Qayyim al Jawziyyah, and many others. ↩︎

 al-Hibri, A. Muslim Women’s Rights in the Global Village: Challenges and Opportunities, 2000-2001.
 The Journal of Law and Religion, Hamline University School of Law.
 15(1/2)